sknepneklab/ABPTutorial/c++/README.md

 ### Creating conda environment

-Here, we assume that you have working c++ compiler and that it supports **C++14** or newer standard.
-In the existent environment (ABP) install these additional packages:
+Here, we assume that you have a working C/C++ compiler and that it supports the **C++14** or newer standard.
+In the existing conda environment (ABP) please install these additional packages:

 * cmake
 * ipympl